 Runners Beware: 4 Things You Need to Know

 When I think of runners I think of fit people.
-I picture thin peeps jogging it out every day, lookin’ and feeling good – but that is not always the case.
-Many runners may be doing their body (and physique) more harm than good.
-Although I am a runner and love the benefits of it, there can be some negative side effects if that’s all you do.
+I picture fit and trim athletes jogging it out every day, lookin’ and feeling good – but that is not always the case.
+Many people reply on running as their only form of exercise, which can actually end up doing their body more harm than good and sabotaging their goals.

 #2 Your Metabolism Can Slow Down.
 Our metabolism is primarily based on our muscle mass.
 The more muscle you have, the more calories you burn at rest (Basal Metabolic Rate).
 For instance, most of our female clients burn between 1200-1300 calories at rest (Mine is BMR is 1500).
 I’m not muscle-bound by all means, but I do have more lean mass so I do burn more calories than I did without muscle.
-I am a runner, but I also do hit the weights HARD – and as you can see (that’s me on the right), my legs don’t look like a bodybuilder.
-Note: Resistance training is any exercise that uses resistance (weight) like weights, bands, kettlebells and power yoga or bootcamp (using your own body weight).
+I am a runner, but I also do hit the weights HARD.

-#4 You Could Break Your Body.
-Running is affordable, so some people replace the gym with running – thinking they will get the same results.
-Not so.
 It’s understandable why people would think they could keep in shape by running alone.
-Like I said, I LOVE running and value it, but too much of anything can be a bad thing.
-When we lift weights we tear down certain body parts at a time.
-We work on legs one day or upper body the next, giving our body a chance to rest in between.
-However, runners may run every day, continually beating the body up with little rest.
-This is why some of our fit BCxers, who turned into runners, are getting injured.
-Most of them mainly run now because now they CAN run, when it used to not even be an option before BCx Boot Camp.
-However, their body can’t take the constant beating and eventually it starts screaming at them.
+Like I said, I LOVE running and value it, but too much of anything one thing can be a bad thing.
+When we lift weights, we rotate tearing down specific body parts (muscles) at a time.
+We work on legs one day and upper body the next, giving our body a chance to rest in between.
+However, runners may run every day, continually beating the body up, wearing down the same muscles and joints, with little rest.

 RUNNER’S PERKS:

-Running improves your cardiovascular system, strengthening your heart and lunges
+✅ Running improves your cardiovascular system, strengthening your heart and lunges

-It lowers your blood pressure.
+✅ It lowers your blood pressure.

-It’s convenient and affordable
+✅ It’s convenient and affordable

-It burns calories to aid in weight loss
+✅ It burns calories to aid in weight loss

-Your body secretes mood enhancing hormones to fight depression
+✅ Your body secretes mood enhancing hormones to fight depression

-Running relieves stress
+✅ Running relieves stress

-It also boosts confidence when you set, and reach, goals
+✅ It also boosts confidence when you set, and reach, goals

-Running helps smokers improve lung health and air capacity
+✅ Running helps smokers improve lung health and air capacity

-It gives you a way to support various causes (Susan G. Komen, etc)
+✅ It gives you a way to support various causes (Susan G. Komen, etc)

-Runners may live longer because their heart beats up to 36,000 times less a year than an inactive person
+✅ Runners may live longer because their heart beats up to 36,000 times less a year than an inactive person

 56 Comments